rpcpool/solana-rpc-ansible/README.md

 Hardware Requirements
 ------------

 An RPC server requires _at least_ the same specs as a Solana validator, but typically has higher requirements.
 In particular, we recommend using 256 GB of RAM in order to store indexes.
 For more information about hardware requirements, please see [https://docs.solana.com/running-validator/validator-reqs](https://docs.solana.com/running-validator/validator-reqs).
-We strongly recommend you use a baremetal provider rather than a cloud provider unless you know what you're doing (and then why are you reading this page?).
+We strongly recommend you use a baremetal provider (not Hetzner) rather than a cloud provider unless you know what you're doing (and then why are you reading this page?).

 Before deploy you should prepare the host so that the directory that you use for your Accounts database and your Ledger location are properly configured.
 This can include setting up a tmpfs folder for accounts and a separate filesystem (ideally on an NVME drive) for the ledger.
 A common way to configure this might be: